 I will never fully comprehend on this side of heaven what God was doing when He allowed our babies to struggle.
 But He does show us glimpses of His work.
 I believe ONE reason He allowed this again in our life was to free me from the burden of doubt.

-Only after He had prepared me by showing me His steadfast love, did He reveal I doubted it.
+Only after God had prepared me by showing me His steadfast love, did He reveal I doubted it.
 And carried around those feelings for the last 7 years.

 That is long time to carry around doubt laced with pain.